English not your home language? No problem!

 Headteacher: Ms Elizabeth Bancroft

 The Headteacher oversees all areas of the school’s provision.
-If appropriate, the Headteacher will be involved in meeting with parents to discuss children’s progress and deciding upon how the school can best meet your child’s needs.
+If appropriate, the Headteacher will be involved in meeting with parents to discuss children’s progress and deciding upon how the school can best meet a child’s needs.

 SEND Governor: Mrs Sheena Cresswell